DFE-Digital/teaching-vacancies-design-history/app/posts/2021-10-23-end-to-end-application-journey-round-3.md

   }
 }) }}

-We found HS don't like the term reject, they feel hesitant to use it as it seems both ‘harsh’ and too 'final.’
+We found hiring staff don't like the term reject, they feel hesitant to use it as it seems both ‘harsh’ and too 'final.’

 Because of this, 3 hiring staff reached for the contact link instead of the reject button to let someone know they haven't been successful.